OFORAH007/Ecommerce-Sales_Analysis/README.md

  2. Handling of the missing values.
  3. Removal of duplicate values.
  4. Standardization of the data.
+ 5. Created a Pivot tables according to the questions asked.
+ 6. Merged all pivot tables into one dashboard and apply slicers to make it interactive.

 ### Exploratory Data Analysis